sahur1/CS1XA3/Assign1/README.md

 ###### 4. encrypt:
 Allows you to encrypt a file and lets you decrypt it if you wish.
 It uses 256-bit AES encryption with Cipher Block Chaining (CBC).

+Note:
-Note: This function will only work if you have *OpenSSl* installed.
+- This function will only work if you have *OpenSSL* installed.
+- Information on encryption and decryption was found here: https://www.madboa.com/geek/openssl/#encrypt-simple

 ### General Features
 - A rudimentary menu simplifies usage.